RoccoLoxPrograms/1555ColorPicker/README.md

 * Shows the palette format of every color.
 * Switchs between the Xlibc Color Picker and the 1555 Color Picker.
 * Change between light mode and dark mode.
+* View colors in rgb1555 mode or rgb565 mode.